 Thanks for considering us.
 We look forward to reading your stories, poems, and essays!

-(*Writing previously made available to the public in any form we consider as published.)
+(*Writing previously made available to the public in any form we consider as published.
+We have allowed exceptions to this policy under special circumstances.)